Why You Should Be Traveling In Europe In Spring

 Enjoy the Food while Traveling in Europe in spring:

 After a long winter of roasted root vegetables, Romans look forward to a bitter green called puntarella, a form of chicory.
-It is a late winter green that flourishes in Lazio.
+It is late wintergreen that flourishes in Lazio.
 It’s the harbinger of spring, dressed with a little oil and chopped anchovy.
 Delish!